SDK Documentation Help

 Capacity

-The largest symbol can encode up to 7'098 numeric characters, 4'296 alphanumeric characters, 2'953 bytes of binary data or 1'817 kanji characters.
+QR Code symbols can encode up to 7'089 numeric characters, 4'296 alphanumeric characters, 2'953 bytes of binary data or 1'817 kanji characters for a version 40 symbol at the lowest error correction level.

 Integrity protection

-Reed-Solomon error correction, selectable (four levels)
+Reed-Solomon error correction, selectable (four levels, three for Micro QR Code)

 Quiet zone